Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

 Herein, \(\Delta\) represents the averages of Top-k accuracies achieved by the model, while \(\Pi\) denotes the number of parameters utilized by the model.
-The incorporation of the logarithm in the denominator serves a dual purpose.
-Firstly, it provides a sophisticated approach to factor in both the performance and complexity of models.
-This is achieved by reducing the impact of growing complexity on the efficiency score, making it possible to compare different models fairly.
 The logarithmic scaling, \(\log(1 + \Pi)\), adjusts for the principle of diminishing returns associated with the augmentation of parameters in already large models.
-Specifically, as models increase in complexity by adding more parameters, the logarithm grows at a decreasing rate, reflecting the reality that each additional parameter contributes less to improve the model's performance as the model size becomes large.

-Secondly, this mathematical formulation promotes the development of models that are not only accurate but also efficient in their use of parameters.
+This mathematical formulation promotes the development of models that are not only accurate but also efficient in their use of parameters.
 Models that manage to achieve high accuracy with fewer parameters are deemed more efficient and are thus favored by this metric.
 This encourages the design of models that strike a delicate balance between accuracy and model size, which is particularly important in scenarios where faster computation is required.
 Therefore, the ACE measure becomes an important standard, supporting models that combine high accuracy with a small number of parameters.
 The ACE score achieved by the baselines are shown in Fig. \ref{ACEScore}.
-From the figure it can be seen that the proposed model achieves the highest ACE score it it offers standard performance despite being a lightweight model.
+From the figure it can be seen that the proposed model achieves the highest ACE score as it offers standard performance despite being a lightweight model.